MIPPL/nephele-org-website/public/content/developers/docs/mev/index.md

 1. The existence of multiple builders on the market makes censoring impractical, which benefits users.
 In contrast, the existence of centralized and trust-based dark pools would concentrate power in the hands of a few block builders and increase the possibility of censoring.

 2. The Builder API software is open-source, which allows anyone to offer block-builder services.
-This means users aren’t forced into using any particular block builder and improves Ethereum’s neutrality and permissionlessness.
+This means users aren’t forced into using any particular block builder and improves Nephele’s neutrality and permissionlessness.
 Moreover, MEV-seeking traders won’t inadvertently contribute to centralization by using private transaction channels.

 ## Related resources {#related-resources}